Email Encryption Setup

 To send encrypted email, the email recipient must have encrypted email set up and have shared their public key with you.

 Trust of Security Certificates are computer-specific.
-If you send an email from the computer you use as your Email Inbox (Computer Name to Receive New Email From in General Email Settings), every time you send email, the recipient is added to your trusted list automatically.
+If you send an email from the computer you use as your Email Client (Computer Name to Receive New Email From in General Email Settings), every time you send email, the recipient is added to your trusted list automatically.
 If you receive a message from an unknown recipient that is not in your trusted list, when you open email and decrypt a message, you will be prompted to add the recipient to your trusted list.

 Direct messaging is a method of encrypted email that is intended to simplify the discovery of public key certificates, but additional setup is required.
 See Email Direct Encryption.